kaikue/Ruined/README.md

 ## TODO
 - Player
+	- wall jump
+	- down input stop wallslide (but stay on wall)
+		- it just moves you 1px away from the wall...
+Laugh's Evilly...
+- Levels
+	- one way platforms
+	- moving platforms?
+	- blocks that fall when you walk on them
+- Enemies
+	- flying guy
-	- move (momentum?)
+- Sound
 	- jump
 	- flap
-	- wall jump/slide
-- Levels
-	- Blocks that fall when you walk on them
-- Enemies
+	- land
-	-
+	- wall slide
 - Atmosphere
 	- screen shake & explosions
 	- falling particles
+	- Jophiel statue